AndrewJBateman/angular-tutorial-assignments/README.md

 **Section 17 Using Pipes to Transform Output:** Explanation of .

-**Section 18 Making Http Requests:** Explanation of Http & backend interaction,
+**Section 18 Making Http Requests NEW:** Explanation of Http & backend interaction.
+Firebase backend setup.
+Sending a POST request, Getting data, using RxJS operators to transform data.
+HttpClient types, outputting posts, showing a loading indicator, using a service for http requests, sending a DELETE request.
+The catchError operator.
+Error handling.
+Query params.
+Response body types.
+Use of interceptor services to add an auth or logging service.
+Run npm install for new Angular 8 code.

-**Section 19 Course Project - Http:** Explanation of .
+**Section 19 Course Project - Http:** This is all to do. .

 **Section 20 Authentatication & Route Protection:** Explanation of .